piotrostr/bsc-full-node/README.md

-# Help Ethereum be more secure and decentralized and set up a light node in 5 minutes
+# Help Ethereum be more secure and decentralized and set up a light node in 5 minutes!

 ## requirements